Skip to Content

 In alignment with the Racial Equity and Social Justice Pillar, the County of Sonoma Employee Demographic Dashboard provides County employees, community partners, and the public with data to make the County of Sonoma's efforts to advance racial equity more transparent and easier to track.
 This provides one way in which to hold the County accountable in this work.
 Data points will be updated annually, providing the County with a baseline from which to measure future racial equity efforts and to inform future policy and actions.

-This initial version of the dashboard presents information related to how the demographics of the County’s workforce compare to that of Sonoma County’s Available Labor Force.
-Additional data related to the demographics of employees by classification level, pay scale, recruitment, and retention will be added in the future.
+The dashboard currently presents information related to how the demographics of the County’s workforce compare to that of Sonoma County’s Available Labor Force and the demographics of employees by classification level.
+Additional data related to the demographics of employees by pay scale, recruitment, and retention will be added in the future.

 Information About the Data